 The COLLABORATIVE APPLICANT is accepting one-year project applications for the CoC Program Competition for the 2023 - 2024 Program Year.
 NEW PROJECT APPLICANTS will apply directly to HUD after submitting the project application to the COLLABORATIVE APPLICANT for rating, ranking, and HHA approval.
 HSCA will administer the application process and monitor the programs on HUD's behalf.
-In 2021, \$394,741 was available for one-year projects, and it is estimated that HUD will provide a comparable amount for 2022.

-NEW PROJECT APPLICANTS can apply for project types, including permanent supportive housing (PSH), rapid rehousing (RRH), and joint TH - RRH.
-See Section VII: Coc Definitions and Concepts.
-Project applications must be specific to the project type and must be consistent with Leading the Way Home: Palm Beach County's Plan to End the Cycle of Homelessness, which can be found at:
+NEW PROJECT APPLICANTS can apply for project types that include Permanent Housing, Permanent Supportive Housing (PSH), Support Services Only (SSO) for currently funded YHDP projects only, Rapid Rehousing (RRH), and Joint TH - RRH for currently funded YHDP projects only.
+See SECTION VII: COC DEFINITIONS AND CONCEPTS.
+Project applications must be specific to the project type and must be consistent with Leading the Way Home: Palm Beach County's Plan to End the Cycle of Homelessness, which can be found at: http://thehomelessplan.org/ourgoals/endhomelessness.htm

-http://thehomelessplan.org/ourgoals/endhomelessness.htm